‘The Walking Dead’ Spoilers: Is Alexandria Really Prepared To Fight Negan?

-The Walking Dead Season 7B premieres on AMC tomorrow night.
-It’s been a long wait and fans hope it is worth it.
+The Walking Dead Season 7B premieres on AMC tomorrow night, and It’s been a long wait.
+Fans hope it is worth it.
 When the series returns, Rick Grimes (Andrew Lincoln), Daryl Dixon (Norman Reedus), and the others will be preparing for war.
 However, are they really ready to start a fight with Negan (Jeffrey Dean Morgan)?
 Executive producer Gale Anne Hurd answered this question.
 She also spoke about the numbers problem and a shortage of weapons.

 TWD spoilers are ahead.
 Do not continue reading unless you want to know what to expect on the zombie apocalypse TV show.